Unemployed? Here Are Tax Deductions You Should Be Aware Of…

 - You must be employed full-time at the new workplace for at least 39 weeks in the twelve month period following your move.

 More questions about your specific situation?
-Get help from a tax pro — or float the question to clients who have been in a similar position in The Community.
+Get help from a tax pro.